Medieval football: 17th century

 written in about 1660.
 This account is particularly noteworthy as he refers to football by its correct name in English and is the first to describe the following: modern goals and a pitch ("a close that has a gate at either end.
 The gates are called Goals"), tactics ("leaving some of their best players to guard the goal"), scoring ("they that can strike the ball through their opponents' goal first win") and the way teams were selected ("the players being equally divided according to their strength and nimbleness").
 He is the first to describe a law of football: "They often break one another's shins when two meet and strike both together against the ball, and therefore there is a law that they must not strike higher than the ball".
 His account of the ball itself is also informative: "They blow a strong bladder and tie the neck of it as fast as they can, and then put it into the skin of a bull's cod and sew it fast in".
 He adds: "The harder the ball is blown, the better it flies.
 They used to put quicksilver into it sometimes to keep it from lying still".
 His book includes the first (basic) diagram illustrating a football pitch.

 19th century

-In the early 19th century, the two areas in England with most reported football activity were in the towns of Kingston upon Thames and Derby and their surrounding areas.
-Shrovetide football was banned in Derby in 1846 although is still played in nearby Ashbourne, and was last played in Kingston in 1866 when it was also outlawed by the local authorities.
+In the early 19th century, Shrovetide football remained popular in England, but with growing urbanisation, concern for public order and the protection of property caused local vestries to begin to curb these events, aided by the new police forces.
+This process was enabled by the Highway Act 1835, which specifically proscribed "Football or any other game on any Part of the said Highway, to the annoyance of any Passenger".
+Accordingly, street football matches were banned in numerous towns, notably in Surrey; Richmond in 1840, East Molesey in 1857, Hampton in 1864 and Kingston upon Thames in 1867.
+Further north, the game at Derby was controversially suppressed from 1840.
+In some towns, such as Alnwick and Twickenham, dissent against these bans was diffused by the provision of an open space away from the town centre.
+At Nuneaton the game survived almost to the end of the century and at Dorking and Workington, Shrovetide football continued into the next.